PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/pedestrian_attribute_recognition.en.md

 ```

-If you have obtained the configuration file, you can customize the settings for the pedestrian attribute recognition production line by simply modifying the value of the `pipeline` parameter in the `create_pipeline` method to the path of the production line configuration file.
+If you have obtained the configuration file, you can customize the settings for the pedestrian attribute recognition pipeline by simply modifying the value of the `pipeline` parameter in the `create_pipeline` method to the path of the pipeline configuration file.
 The example is as follows:

 ```python
 from paddlex import create_pipeline